 Ultimately, what constitutes a ‘poor’ credit score is for each individual bank or other credit provider to determine, but finding yourself in one of these lower score tiers could result in lenders giving you less favourable terms or declining your application for certain products.

-So how much work is enough?
-For those employed as casuals or contractors, you may need to demonstrate a long-standing working relationship of more than 12 months with your current employer.
-Having more than one employer in a short span of time is unlikely to help you get a credit card if you already have a poor credit score, because most lenders are looking for one or two stable sources of income to repay the card.
+For those employed as casuals or contractors, it may help if you can demonstrate a long-standing working relationship of more than 12 months with your current employer.
+Having more than one employer in a short span of time could be a red flag for credit card lenders if you already have a poor credit score.

 2. Pay off other loans or credit

 Lenders usually approve credit cards (or other types of loans) based partly on your repayment history with cards or loans you already have.
-You may need to demonstrate a consistent history of meeting your required monthly repayments over the past few months and years.
+It may help if you can demonstrate a consistent history of meeting your required monthly repayments over the past few months and years.
 For credit cards, you will often need to show that you’ve been making more than just the minimum monthly repayments, to show that you can actually repay the debt.

-If you’d like to improve your credit score, it can be worth looking into what black marks you may be able to fix.
-You never know what it might uncover – an unpaid phone bill you can afford to repay now, or even an administrative error you could report to the credit bureau for investigation.
+Many lender check your credit score when assessing applications for credit.
+If you’d like to improve your credit score, it can be worth looking into what black marks you may be able to fix over time, or even an error you could report to the credit bureau for investigation.